Builder Design Pattern

 .build();

 Under the hood Lombok generates the static inner Builder class, fluent setters, and the build() method.
-I use this in nearly every project where I need builders – it removes a significant amount of repetitive code.
+I use this in nearly every project where I need builders.
+It removes a significant amount of repetitive code.

-Example
+Full Example

 1